 Find Local Help

-Find Local Help is a tool that allows consumers to search by city and state or ZIP code to see a list of local people and organizations who can help them enroll in coverage.
+Find Local Help is a tool that allows consumers to search by city and state or ZIP code to see a list of local people and organizations who can help them apply for and enroll in Marketplace coverage.
 Consumers can search for a specific person or organization by entering their name and can filter the results based on their preferences and services provided.
-Additionally, consumers can filter agents and brokers by their minimum years of participation on the Federal Exchange.
+Additionally, consumers can filter agents and brokers by their years of participation on the Federal Health Insurance Exchange.